Everett Brewing Co. letterhead - image

 "On 1 May, the Pacific Brewing & Malting Company assumed management of the Everett Brewing Company's plant at Everett, Wash., having bought out the controlling interest of Albert Burke and Eastern stockholders.
 Edward H. Hatch is the new manager."

+Edelrein Beer ad Oct 1913Four months later, October of 1913, the brewery introduced a German style pale lager they called "Edelrein" which means a gem, or a jewel.
+While the new brand was well received, their brewery would soon become a liability.
 In November of the following year voters approved state-wide prohibition.
 The law was to take effect 1 January, 1915.
-However, the breweries were given a year to sell their inventory and shut their plants.
+To ease the pain, the breweries were given a year to sell their inventory and shut their plants.
 Some chose to keep their plants running with the manufacture of "near-beer" and/or soft drinks.

 Everett Breweriana